 How social behaviour shapes society structure and governs social processes

-Why do individuals differ in their social behaviours and network positions?
+Why do individuals differ in their social behaviours, relationships, and network positions?

 How does social structure change over time, and does the external environment influence this?